example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

     }
 ```

-that uses the resource 'concat' which is not available, because it's not a native resource type, shipped with puppet itself, and we don't have the module that provides the concat resource.
+that uses the resource 'concat' which is not available, because it's not a native resource type shipped with Puppet itself, and we don't have the module that provides it.

 ### How to solve Unknown resource type errors [JUNIOR]

 The quick answer is to install the module that contains the resource type you are trying to use, and the quick way to find it is to look at the dependencies of the module which is using the missing resource.

-Puppet modules can require other modules, in this case the 'openvpn' module on this example requires an additional module which provides the 'concat' resource.
+Puppet modules can require other modules, in this case the 'openvpn' module requires an additional module which provides the 'concat' resource.

 The dependencies of every module are defined in the `metadata.json` file, at the root of the module directory, and indeed in our /etc/puppetlabs/code/environments/production/modules/openvpn/metadata.json we have the following: